google/earthengine-api/python/README.md

 python setup.py install
 ```

-# Mac OSX Installation #
+# Mac OS X Installation #

-The installation instructions assume that you are using the
+The installation instructions assume that you are using Mac OS X 10.9+, the
-[Fink](http://www.finkproject.org/) package manager and the
+[Homebrew](http://brew.sh/) Mac OS package manager, and the
 [PIP](http://pip.readthedocs.org/en/latest/) Python package manager.
+Feel free to use a different package manager such as [Fink](www.finkproject.org)
+or [MacPorts](https://www.macports.org/) if you prefer.

+Homebrew can be installed with:

+`ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-Pip can be installed with the following command:
+Then Pip (and Python) can be installed with the following command:

-`fink install pip`
+`brew install python`

+Note: Mac OS X ships with a default version of Python 2.
+Homebrew will install
+its own Python 2.7, which we'll be using to avoid interfering with
+the system-level configuration.

 ## Python 2.6+ ##

-Mac OSX users will already have Python installed.
-You can check the version of
+You can check the version of Python that is installed by running the
-Python that is installed by running the following command:
+following command:

 `python --version`